AaronYALai/Seq2seqAttn_ECM/README.md

 - Model Configuration: Support **YAML** format for easy configurations of model architecture.

-- Easy-to-trace: Build the pipeline with components (encoder, decoder, attention, beam search) with proper annotations.
+- Easy-to-trace: Build pipeline components (encoder, decoder, attention, beam search) with proper annotations.

 - Easy-to-understand: Focus on functional programming style which makes the workflow more understandable.